zero2cx/tpmc/README.rst

     David Schenck

 :Acknowledgement:
-    This series of projects is forked from the course exercises of `The Python Mega Course`_ (creator: `Ardit Sulce`_).
+    This series of apps is forked from the course exercises of `The Python Mega Course`_ (creator: `Ardit Sulce`_).